cycomachead/thesis/edu-report/design.md

 *Changing Understanding*: dynamically capturing a user's understanding is incredibly difficult to do.
 At this point, we aren't able to dynamically adjust exercises or feedback presented, but we have planned out possible methods for doing so.
 Currently, the best way for us to achieve this is to have TAs and instructors who are conscious of students needs recommend different problems for students to practice with.

 ## Knowledge Integration
-Knowledge integration (KI) is a framework for approaching how students should synthesize information {{ "linn-ki" | cite }} .
-The KI framework has four components to orangize ideas:
+Knowledge integration (KI) is a framework for approaching how students should synthesize information.
+The KI framework has four components to organize ideas:

 * **Adding Knowledge** involves brining in new ideas that students haven't seen before.
 * **Eliciting Ideas** is the process of critically examining ideas students already know.